 Hysterosalpingo-Contrast-Sonography [HyCoSy]

-Following aseptic insertion of a ballooned catheter into the uterine cavity the interstitial parts of both fallopian tubes are identified in the transverse pelvic plane.
+Following aseptic insertion of a ballooned catheter into the uterine cavity, the interstitial parts of both fallopian tubes are identified in the transverse pelvic plane.
 The contrast medium (Echovist) which is a sugar [galactose] solution is then injected slowly and each tube is identified by scanning out of the fundus and forward (anteriorly).
 The flow of the media for 10 seconds confirms tubal patency.

-HyCoSy and 3-D Technology
+HyCoSy and 3D Technology

 Using 3D technology would allow storage of the volume for future examinations in different angles and planes.
 The 2 photographs shown above illustrate the multiplaner set of pictures used to create a 3D coronal cast view of the uterus and tubes.
 The ability to rotate the images in different planes could reveal any abnormal displacement of one or both tubes.